-Tutorial: Wednesdays, 2 - 5 pm (MANDATORY)
+Tutorial: Wednesdays, 2-5 pm (MANDATORY)

 The tutorial is required for this course.
-The tutorial is treated not only as a discussion section, but the midterm, assignments, and final projects take place during the tutorial.
+The tutorial is treated not only as a discussion section, but assignments and final project work take place during the tutorial.
 Marks for this course are distributed among both lecture and tutorial material, so your participation in both is required.